StAwN74/ckSurf-1.18kd-Release/README.md

   - Timer handles and client indexes fixed

 Note: Now you have estimated start speed, a fixed goto command by Headline (see changelog), and a slower hud timer.
-      I've noticed lighter array handles with this 0.2 secs timer (don't worry for your run, that only makes the server smoother.)
+      I've noticed lighter server weight with this 0.2 secs timer (don't worry for your run, that only makes the server smoother.)
       sm_clear console warning when hitting a zone is normal and harmless, it's a fix for a checkpoint plugin that could be used.

 My other plugins: http://www.sourcemod.net/plugins.php?cat=0&mod=-1&title=&author=St00ne&description=&search=1